 3. Calculate the Cost of Generating Profits

 It sounds strange doesn’t it?
 But it is true.
 This is the next step you need to take to improve your sales commission plans.
 You need to ask yourself the question, ‘Will my organization be able to afford the increase in the compensation if every employee in the sales department achieved their intended goal?’
-You have to take into account expenses like training costs, the traveling costs, the technology costs, and the costs related to coaching your sales professionals so that they can reach their goals quickly.
+You have to take into account expenses like training costs, the travelling costs, the technology costs, and the costs related to coaching your sales professionals so that they can reach their goals quickly.
 This is a productive way to determine whether your new plan will work or needs amendments.

 4. Be Sure to Communicate